synapticloop/panl/README.md

 ## Docker Building

-There is an in-built task to build a docker container in gradle
+There is an in-built task to build a docker container in gradle which will work with either Microsoft Windows and *NIX operating systems.
+The docker image contains all data (i.e. mechanical pencils, book store, and the simple date) indexed in Solr and ready to go.

 ### _ANY OS - WINDOWS/*NIX_